orenzah/inet/showcases/emulation/osudpVoip/doc/index.rst

 Goals
 -----

+..
 TODO: what is the goal of THIS showcase really?
    TODO: sounds bad
    Voice over IP (VoIP) was developed in order to provide access to voice communication in any place around the world.
 Media streams are transported using special media delivery protocols that encode audio.

 ..
 INET can be used to test how a real network affects VoIP traffic.

 INET can be used to test a real network with realistic, simulated VoIP traffic.
 One can examine how the quality of real audio is affected as it traverses the network.

-This showcase demonstrates
+This showcase demonstrates **TODO**

   want to say: